Real-Serious-Games/Factory/README.md

 		public IMyDependency MyDependency { get; set; }
     }

-The 'Dependency' attribute marks the properties to be resolved.
-After the object has been factory created the dependencies will be satisfied.
+The `Dependency` attribute marks properties to be resolved.
+After the object has been factory-created the dependencies will be satisfied.

 Properties must have a 'setter'.

-Property dependencies are very convenient (although it's a trade off against slightly bad design with the public setters) by they can't be used in constructors.
+Property dependencies are very convenient (although it's a trade-off against the bad design of using public *setters*), but the properties can't be used in constructors.
-That is because property dependencies, by necessity, are resolved after the object is constructed.
-If you want to use use dependencies in the constructor, they must be injected as constructor arguments.
+This is because property dependencies, by necessity, are resolved after the object is constructed, therefore after the constructor has executed.
+To use use injected dependencies in a constructor, they must be injected as constructor arguments.

 Dependency Injection via Constructor Arguments
 ----------------------------------------------

-Constructor argument injection is cleaner than property injection (as it eliminates public setters) but it is less convenient.
+Constructor argument injection is cleaner than property injection (as it eliminates public *setters*), but it is less convenient.

-It is necessary when you need to access dependencies with in the constructor.
+This is necessary when you need to use dependencies in a constructor.

 An example: